 --strip-debug -p -R .gnu_debuglink

---add-gnu-debuglink=program.debug|library.debug program|library
+--add-gnu-debuglink=program.debug|library.debug program|library is

 invoked to delete the debug information from the current file (program or